Dynamically Sacrificing Accuracy for Reduced Computation: Cascaded Inference Based on Softmax Confidence: Setting of confidence thresholds

-In this section we present an automatic methodology for setting the confidence threshold $\hat\delta_m$ per component $M_m$.
-Early termination is chosen if the confidence level reaches the threshold.
-The important feature of the automatic setting of the confidence thresholds is that one can change them on the fly during the inference stage.
+In this section, we present an automatic methodology for setting the confidence threshold $\hat\delta_m$ for every component $M_m$ given an acceptable accuracy degradation $\epsilon$.
+We note that the hyper-parameter $\epsilon$ is a single parameter for the whole cascade, and the automatic methodology we present determines an individual confidence threshold for every component in the cascade.
+The important attribute of the automatic setting of the confidence thresholds is that one can change them on the fly during the inference stage.

-Let $T_m(\delta)$ denote the subset of inputs for which the confidence measure of the $m$th component is at least $\delta$.
+Let $T_m(\delta)\subseteq T$ denote the subset of inputs for which the confidence measure of the $m$th component is at least $\delta$.

 Let $\gamma_m(\delta)$ denote the number of times the classification output by component $M_m$ is correct for inputs in $T_m(\delta)$.

 Let $\alpha_m(\delta)$ denote the accuracy of component $M_m$ with respect to $T_m(\delta)$.